 1. In some markets, the concept of 'permanent employment' does not exist.
 For reporting purposes, we have considered as 'permanent' all those employees whose contract is not fixed term or temporary.

 Fully disclosed as outlined by the GRI Sustainability Reporting Standards

-Introduction GRI Index SASB Reporting bou and methodol External assurance 1: Foundation 2: General disclosures 3: Material topics Economic Environmental Social
+Introduction ntroduction GRI Index SASB Reporting boundaries and methodologies External assurance 1: Foundation 2: General disclosures 3: Material topics Economic Environmental Social